Advertising on Amazon: Costs, Fees and Strategy

 Whose Data Is It, Anyway? – As a seller and advertiser, you’re compiling data on your customers and products.
 As a seller on Amazon, you’re compiling that data and putting it in Bezos’ pocket.
 And Amazon might thank you by using your data to develop its own products.

-Take a Peek at All Your PPC Options
+Peek at All Your Advertising Options

 Amazon is a playground retailers love to play on, but it isn’t the only option.
 Our dedicated paid media team can help you find the perfect balance of paid channels and make it all work alongside your other digital marketing efforts.
 Get in touch or call 231-922-9977 and let’s get started!